maxdml/psp/README.md

 II.
 Experiments

-2) figure 3
-- hide all the plotting code in a module
-- find a way to automate the generation of the file listing all load points.

 3) Figure 4
-- Update psp to receive configuration for figure 4
+- Check it actually works with the flow control :/

 4) Figure 5
 - Shinjuku build and run needs path to config file in shremote config programs.yml
 - Preemption tick for shinjuku
+- Figure out the drops & stuff for shinjuku

 5) Figure 6
 6) Figure 7